Fabian95qw/STARFACE-MSGraph-lib/CreateApp-ClientSecret.md

 **Important!
 You can only use Application Permissions**

-I recommend the following permissions:
-- Contacts.Read (Allows to Read contacts in all mailboxes)
-- Users.Read.All (Allows to Read all user's full profiles)

 Once the permissions are added, admin-consent has to be given by an administrator
   ![admin-consent](/img/admin-consent.png "admin-consent")